Bourkies/Firebase-Bingo-Platform/README.md

 -   **Live Tile Editor**: Drag, resize, and edit tiles directly on a visual representation of the board.
 All changes are saved automatically.
 -   **Global Configuration**: Edit event-wide settings like the page title, board background image, and gameplay rules.
 -   **Team Management**: Create, rename, and delete teams.
 -   **Mass Import / Export**: Links to dedicated pages to manage tiles, config, and submissions in bulk.
+All image fields require a direct web URL.
 -   **Mass Deletion**: A "Delete All Tiles" button with a strong confirmation modal to safely clear the board.

 #### ⚠️ **Security Warning**